 - Bonds and CDs, etc.

-However, new competitors have emerged that offer more features than Fidelity brokerage services LLC.
-New investors may just desire to try out more than one brokerage platform to access many tools.
+However, new competitors offer more features than Fidelity Brokerage Services LLC.
+New investors may want to try out multiple brokerage platforms to gain access to many tools.

 One challenge investors face with Fidelity is that account opening is allowed only to US residents living within the US borders.
 This can trigger the need to check out Fidelity investment alternatives.

-- Only regulated by Financial Conduct Authority (FCA)
+- Only regulated by the Financial Conduct Authority (FCA).

 - Does not offer a bespoke application for Microsoft Windows and Apple Mac Desktop computers and iOS and Android devices.

-- Does not offer risk management features such as hedging, negative balance protection, price alerts, trailing stops, price alerts
+- It does not offer risk management features such as hedging, negative balance protection, price alerts, trailing stops, or price alerts.

 - Offers limited trading account features – lacks ECN, STP, MT4, MT5, cTrader, Spread Betting, and other accounts.

-- Does not offer trading with Minor or Exotic Forex Pairs and trading in Cryptocurrencies
+- It does not offer trading with Minor or Exotic Forex Pairs and trading in Cryptocurrencies.

 - Does not offer German, UK, and Japanese shares.

-Due to these limitations, investors are looking for the best Fidelity alternatives that meet their needs.
-We will list the best online applications with an online trading platform and alternative features.
+Due to these limitations, investors seek the best Fidelity alternatives that meet their needs.
+We will list the best online applications with an online trading platform and alternative investment features.

 See Related: eToro Review